Immigration Statement of Changes HC 997 – July 2025: What Employers Need to Know

 • For most employers, this means revising salary bands immediately to remain eligible to sponsor workers

-3. New Shortage Occupation Lists Introduced
+3. Two Interim Shortage Lists Introduced

 Until a permanent model is in place, two new temporary shortage lists have been introduced: